mehdiben7/mehdiben7/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/mehdi-benouhoud/](https://www.linkedin.com/in/mehdi-benouhoud/)

-- ⚡ Fun fact **When I was a teenager, I participated in a tv-show on French-Canadian public TV**
+- ⚡ Fun fact **When I was a teenager, I participated in a TV-show on French-Canadian public TV**

 <h3 align="left">Connect with me:</h3>
 <p align="left">